awsmarks/lark_case_bot/docs/MANUAL-DEPLOY-EN.md

 Refer to [LARK-SETUP.md](LARK-SETUP.md) to complete Lark app configuration:

-1. Create Lark app
+1. Create Lark app (must use **new version bot**)
 2. Configure permissions (18 permissions)
-3. Configure event subscription
+3. Configure event subscription (Event Configuration → Request URL)
+4. Configure card callback (Callback Configuration → Request URL, same URL as event config)
-4. Set Webhook URL (URL obtained from Step 5)
+5. Set Webhook URL (URL obtained from Step 5)
-5. Publish app
+6. Publish app

+> ⚠️ **Important**: Event Configuration and Callback Configuration must **both** be set with the same Webhook URL.
+If only event config is set without callback config, card interactions (dropdown selection, button clicks) will fail with error 200340.
+If callback config is greyed out, upgrade your bot to the new version first.

 ---